slachterman-g/caip-tfx/environments/development/caip-notebook/README.md

   ```

-8. Bring up the **Command Palette** (Shift P on MacOS) and type in Remote-Containers for a full list of commands

-9. Choose **Attach to Running Container** and select your ssh configuration.
+8. Bring up the **Command Palette** (Shift P on MacOS) and type in Remote-Containers for a full list of commands.
+Choose **Attach to Running Container** and select your ssh configuration.